-Below is a detailed look at all of the Ken Griffey Jr. rookie cards.
+Below is a detailed look at every Ken Griffey Jr. Rookie Card.
 But we don’t stop there.
 We also delve into some of his other 1989 releases that might not be quite as well known.

 Part of the first set of Bowman cards in more than 30 years, Topps brought it back with slightly larger dimensions.
 This would be the only year they did this.
 Easily the cornerstone of the set, it’s still not expensive due to massive availability.
 Released at a time when the hobby was hitting its peak, there’s still tons of these out there lurking in packs and boxes, not to mention the singles market.
-That’s a common trait among most Ken Griffey Jr. rookie cards.
+That’s a common trait among virtually every Ken Griffey Jr. Rookie Card.

 1989 Bowman Ken Griffey Jr./Ken Griffey Sr. #259